Clarilab/guide/quickstart.md

 Here you will find all necessary information on the legal representatives as well as the beneficial owners.
 Here, too, you can request an update / extension of the data by clicking on request search below or edit the data yourself.

+In addition, if it is an international company, you will find the investigation protocol here.

 ---

 ### Documents